mohitmjm/fitcore-ai/README.md

 Copyright (c) 2026 Mohit.
 All rights reserved.

 This repository is **PROPRIETARY AND CONFIDENTIAL**.
 Copying, redistributing, publishing, sublicensing, reverse-engineering, or creating derivative works of this source code, database structures, or styling systems is strictly prohibited under federal and international copyright laws.
 Violations will result in civil and criminal prosecution.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE) file for details....